-Judge Chabot is a 1971 graduate of University of Michigan.
-She received her J.D. in 1977 from Detroit College of Law.
-She has served on the bench since 2001, with her current term expiring at the end of 2016.
-Previously, she was in private trial practice for 25 years, specializing in personal injury, medical malpractice and sexual harassment defense.
+Judge Chabot is a 1971 graduate of the University of Michigan and a 1977 graduate of Detroit College of Law.
+She has served on the bench since 2001.
+Previously she was in private trial practice for 25 years, specializing in personal injury, medical malpractice, and sexual harassment defense.

 With few exceptions, initial scheduling orders are automatically generated by the Case Management office for civil cases 75 days after the complaint has been filed.
 The Court will conduct a scheduling conference for change of venue cases.
 The Court requires a motion in order to adjourn scheduling order dates.

 Criminal call is held on Tuesday.
 Defendants who are on bond are generally scheduled for the 8:30 AM docket.
 Defendants who are in jail will be scheduled on the 1:30 PM docket.
 Arraignments and Probation Violations are scheduled at 1:30 PM.
 Adjournments are granted for good cause, on a case-by-case basis.
 The Court does allow arraignments by mail.

 Motions are heard on Wednesday mornings at 8:30 AM.
 Add-ons are permitted on a case-by-case basis.
 Hearing dates for non-dispositive motions are set by the moving party.

 Dispositive motion briefing and hearing dates are set by the Court.
 A scheduling order will be issued by the Court after a dispositive motion has been filed.
 Policies and procedures for dispositive motions, including filing deadlines and page length, follow Michigan Court Rules.